|

 Shimmer

-& Other Stories
+& Other

 |

-women in these stories, unsettled, adrift, and
+The women in these stories, unsettled, adrift,

-often disillusioned, can't quite understand how
+and often disillusioned, can't quite understand

-they arrived at their present situations.
-But
+how they arrived at their present situations.

-even the most hard-bitten are not without some
+misunderstood, even the most hard-bitten are

-tone of these glittering tales reflects their
+Sharply rendered, the tone of these glittering

-title: silver and gray, shimmery and wintry, yet
+tales reflects their title: silver and gray,

-also filled with the shiny hope of summer.
+shiny hope of summer.

 2008

-Story Collection
+Short Story Collection

 |

-Moon Rising
+Snow Moon

-of the conflagration breach the divide-and save
+side of the conflagration breach the divide-and

-one another.
+save one another.
 Snow Moon Rising

 is a stunning novel of two women's enduring